amylmoriarty/User-Centric-Frontend-Development-Milestone-Project/README.md

 About.html - I wanted to showcase the teachers experience here, I have also included the relevant dance qualification logos in the footer as this school is based in Northern Ireland and works with students of all backgrounds, I wanted this to be immediately obvious to the users.

-Contact.html Users can get in touch with the school via the contact form or click the phone and email links below the form or in the footer.
+Contact.html Users can get in touch with the school via the contact form or in the footer.

 Schedule.html Users can register for upcoming classes via email, browse the timetables for the classes and are reminded they can participate in the live classes on social media.

 ### Features Left to Implement

 I would like to roll out the banner across all pages which can be edited/updated to notify users of changes as the situation progresses.